tucher/JsonFusion/README.md

 - High performance, comparable to RapidJSON + manual mapping
 - The implementation conforms to the JSON standard (including arbitrary field order in objects)
 - Validation of JSON shape and structure, field types compatibility and schema, all done in s single parsing pass
-- No macros, no codegen, no registration – relies on PFR and aggregates
+- No macros, no codegen, no registration – relies on PFR-driven introspection
 - Works with deeply nested structs, arrays, strings, and arithmetic types out of the box
 - No data-driven recursion in the parser: recursion depth is bounded by your C++ type nesting, not by JSON depth.
 With only fixed-size containers, there is no unbounded stack growth.
 - Error handling via a result object convertible to bool, with access to an error code and offset.
 C++ exceptions are not used.